Can Large Language Models Predict the Outcome of Judicial Decisions?: Abstract

 \section{Abstract}

 Large Language Models (LLMs) have shown exceptional capabilities in Natural Language Processing (NLP) across diverse domains.
 However, their application in specialized tasks such as Legal Judgment Prediction (LJP) for low-resource languages like Arabic remains underexplored.
 In this work, we address this gap by developing an Arabic LJP dataset, collected and preprocessed from Saudi commercial court judgments.
-We benchmark state-of-the-art open-source LLMs, including LLaMA-3.2-3B and LLaMA-3.1-8B, under varying configurations such as zero-shot, one-shot, and fine-tuning using QLoRA.
-Additionally, we used a comprehensive evaluation framework combining quantitative metrics (BLEU and ROUGE) and qualitative assessments (Coherence, legal language, clarity).
+We benchmark state-of-the-art open-source LLMs, including LLaMA-3.2-3B and LLaMA-3.1-8B, under varying configurations such as zero-shot, one-shot, and fine-tuning using LoRA.
+Additionally, we employed a comprehensive evaluation framework that integrates both quantitative metrics (such as BLEU, ROUGE, and BERT) and qualitative assessments (including Coherence, Legal Language, Clarity, etc.) using an LLM.
 Our results demonstrate that fine-tuned smaller models achieve comparable performance to larger models in task-specific contexts while offering significant resource efficiency.
-Furthermore, we investigate the effects of prompt engineering and fine-tuning on model outputs, providing insights into performance variability and instruction sensitivity.
-By making the dataset, implementation code, and models publicly available, we establish a robust foundation for future research in Arabic legal NLP.
+Furthermore, we investigate the impact of fine-tuning the model on a diverse set of instructions, offering valuable insights into the development of a more human-centric and adaptable LLM.
+We have made the dataset, code, and models publicly available to provide a solid foundation for future research in Arabic legal NLP\footnote{https://github.com/MohamedBayan/Arabic-Legal-Judgment-Prediction}.